 - 4. Complete the Application for Admission to Teacher Education. - 5.
-Completion of a full national criminal Background check report that includes the national sex offender registry for USA residents completed no more than 6 months prior to XXX 277 early field experience (for secondary education) or admission to teacher education.
-It is valid for 4 years from the time the check is completed-Policy G.3.
-International candidates will need to have an international criminal verification run.
-If prior charges are shown, the COE Background Check Committee will determine entry in the program, per COPTSP Policy G.3. - 6.
-Verification of a recent negative TB skin test (completed no more than 6 months prior to XXX 277 early field experience (secondary education) or application to teacher education.
-It is valid for up to 4 years from the date the test was taken. - 7.
-Approval for admission to teacher education by the Council on Preparation of Teachers and School Personnel including having approval from the candidate's department and having met all departmental requirements. - 8.
-Candidates who, after submitting an Application to Teacher Education, have not taken coursework in a two year timespan, must reapply to the program by completing a new Application to Teacher Education and must meet current program requirements. - 9.
-Candidates must meet requirements of Policy G.2 Disposition Assessment of Initial and Advanced Candidates. - 10.
+Approval for admission to teacher education by the Council on Preparation of Teachers and School Personnel including having approval from the candidate's department and having met all departmental requirements. - 6.
+Candidates who, after submitting an Application to Teacher Education, have not taken coursework in a two year timespan, must reapply to the program by completing a new Application to Teacher Education and must meet current program requirements. - 7.
+Candidates must meet requirements of Policy G.2 Disposition Assessment of Initial and Advanced Candidates. - 8.
 Admission to teacher education is not based solely on the above criteria.
 Other factors such as a history of repeating course(s), dispositions, etc. will also be considered.